junbohuang/Krippendorff-alpha-for-graph/README.md

-# Krippendorrf-alpha-for-graph
+# Krippendorff-alpha-for-graph
-Compute Krippendorrf's alpha for graph, modified from https://github.com/grrrr/krippendorff-alpha/
+Compute Krippendorff's alpha for graph, modified from https://github.com/grrrr/krippendorff-alpha/

 ### Changes
 1. Used Networkx to instantiate graph